gearglow/ReptiliaWithATwist/The List.md

 The three began discussing both Runes and Arithmancy with much enthusiasm.
 Ron and Ginny looked at each other in bemusement.

 A few minutes later, Neville Longbottom joined them, taking the empty seat between Ron and Ginny.
-The discussion was already going so strongly, none of the three even noticed at first, until Neville spoke up to say hello.
+The discussion was already going so strongly, none of the other three even noticed at first, until Neville spoke up to say hello.

 "Oh, hullo, Nev," Elysia said.